Agile-IoT/agile-recommender-addons/README.md

-Add-on tools for the agile recommender service:
+Add-on tools of the agile recommender & configurator services:

 ## ClusterSpecificHeuristics
-calculates heuristics for the agile protocol configurator
+learns heuristics to solve CSPs quicly

 ## CSD
-calculates diagnoses for the agile protocol configurator
+learns heuristics to diagnose inconsistent CSPs quicly&accurately

 ## HeuRix
-recommends configurations for the agile protocol configurator
+learns matrix factorization based heuristics to solve CSPs quicly&accurately

+## LCR
+learns matrix factorization based heuristics to diagnose inconsistent CSPs quicly&accurately

 ## metaconfigurator
 creates an ASP program to use as a configurator from a JSON file representing an arbitrary domain

+## HealthiotRecommender
+recommends walking & sleeping plan for insomnia patients